Itamichan/vintage-earrings/README.md

 * The project is divided in components.
     * As a rule each component directory will contain a JS file and a scss file which is related to it.
     * The most important components present in the project are:
-        * AttractionsContainer - which includes the most code related to the attractions and their filters.
+        * Checkout - which is responsible for calling the stripe and rendering  the success or cancellation page.
-        * Navigation - which includes our navbar but also all the personal pages related to the user.
+        * Basket - which represents the added products and where the user can update the number of the products or delete it entirely.
-        * TripBanner - is responsible for all the interaction of the user with the chosen Trip.
+        * ProductContainer - which represents all existing products and gives the possibility to search through them.
 * The final index.html is placed in the public folder and has only one root div.
 This div renders the App.js which represents our main JavaScript file.
 * The project uses "real" HTML in an limited amount.
 The most HTML alike code is written with JSX.